Chicago Performs: September 15 and 16, 2022

 10 am–5 pm | Performance: Bimbola Akinbola, You Gotta Know It: a durational moving meditation on (Black) collectivity, labor, and joy | MCA Commons

-A cyber rock opera following water rights activists as they seek hope despite ecological crisis and resurgent fascism, Derek McPhatter’s epic work draws on Black voices in punk and electronic music.
-Captioning and ASL are provided for the evening performance.
+A cyber rock opera following water rights activists as they seek hope despite ecological crisis and resurgent fascism, Derek Lee McPhatter’s epic work draws on Black voices in punk and electronic music.
+Get tickets.
+Captioning and ASL are provided for this performance.

 8:30–11 pm | Chicago Performs After Party | MCA Commons

-Join for a celebration and dance party to cap series.
-DJ to be announced.
+Join for a celebration and dance party featuring DJ Sadie Woods + Friends.

 About the Artists